MK38993/Metis-Project-3--MasterCard-Competition/README.md

 2. Transaction data - what demographic does the merchant serve, and how might this affect his/her view of credit cards?

 Measures of success:
-Technical: The model achieves a high r2 coefficient, and can be used to market to merchants likely to join MasterCard's network.
-Non-technical: MasterCard's growth accelerates.
+ - Non-technical: MasterCard's growth accelerates.
 Growth can be defined in terms of merchants accepting their cards, consumers using their cards, or even the amount of money that passes through MasterCard's system.
+ - Technical: The model achieves a high r2 coefficient, and can be used to market to merchants likely to join MasterCard's network.

 ## Data
 For my preliminary EDA, I picked multiple sources of data and combined them to gain more insight into state vs. national economies.